php-dev-br/laravel-doc-pt-br/scout.md

 <a name="configuring-the-model-id"></a>
 ### Configuring The Model ID

 By default, Scout will use the primary key of the model as the unique ID stored in the search index.
-If you need to customize this behavior, you may override the `getScoutKey` and the `getScoutKeyName` methods on the model:
+If you need to customize this behavior, you may override the `getScoutKey` method on the model:

     <?php

     namespace App;

+    use Laravel\Scout\Searchable;
     use Illuminate\Database\Eloquent\Model;
-    use Laravel\Scout\Searchable;

     class User extends Model
     {